 General George Weedon – Brother Weedon was made a Mason on May 3, 1757.
 As a brother, he would serve the lodge until 1767 when his business and occupation would make membership at Fredericksburg No. 4 more convenient.
 There, he served as Worshipful Master.
 During the Revolutionary War, General Weedon would serve a significant role in repelling General Cornwallis and delaying the British retreat in enough time for the French Fleet to effectively block any escape to the sea.
 If it had not been to the actions in battle of General Weedon, the British might have escaped and the war could have continued for some time after¹.

-President James Monroe – James Monroe is recorded as a member of Kilwinning Crosse and is known to have paid dues to the Grand Lodge through 1780².
+President James Monroe – James Monroe is said to have been a member of Kilwinning Crosse and is known to have paid dues to the Grand Lodge through 1780².

 The Taliferro Family – The Taliferro family is one that has played a crucial role in the formation of Freemasonry in the New World.
 John Walker Taliferro is recorded as one of the first initiates of Kilwinning Crosse in April of 1755.
 Many in this family were responsible for the establishment of many localities, including “Hoy” Taliferro who was a brother of Kilwinning Crosse and a settler in King George County¹.